Your bags are packed. You’re ready to leave. Before you head out the door, here are 4 things to clean before vacation.

 - Do a quick clean of your bathroom.
 (Make sure any damp bath towels are hung up to dry properly.)

 - Put clean laundry and dishes away.

 - Mop and vacuum your floors.

-Now that everything is cleaned up, get ready to leave … and have a wonderful vacation!
+Now that everything is cleaned, get ready to leave … and have a wonderful vacation!

-When you’re cleaning your home before vacation, what do you always make sure you clean?
+When you clean before vacation, what do you always make sure you do?

 Disclosure: Links in this post may be affiliate links.
 This means that, at no added cost to you, I may make a commission on products purchased through these links.
 Thank you for supporting this website!